nsidc/search-interface/DEVELOPMENT.md

   arena, but since we haven't been actively maintaining it I'm guessing there isn't a huge pool of current users.

+  TODO: Julia to review this and make sure we can push this to future development.

 SRCH-??
 -------
 * The Arctic Data Explorer (ADE) has been decommissioned, and